mstolin/clojure-world-cup-cli/README.md

 # World Cup CLI
 [![Build Status](https://travis-ci.org/mstolin/clojure-world-cup-cli.svg?branch=master)](https://travis-ci.org/mstolin/clojure-world-cup-cli)

-This is a command line interface for the FIFA world cup 2018.
+This is a command line interface for the FIFA world cup 2018 written in clojure.
+I developed this project for a university project.

 ## Installation